algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 Traceability data: records of the origin and history of each grape variety used in production, as well as the tanks and other equipment used.

+All of this data will need to be stored in a central database that can be accessed by the blending software to ensure accurate and efficient production.

 # System architecture

 User Interface: The user interface (UI) is responsible for allowing the user to input the desired formula for the blend, as well as displaying the output results.
 This could be a web-based application or a desktop application.